UFAL-DSG/alex/alex/applications/PublicTransportInfoCS/slu/README.rst

 Available data
 --------------

-At this moment there we have only data which were automatically generated using handcrafted SLU (HDC SLU) on the transcribed audio.
-In general, the quality of the annotation is decent.
-However, manual annotation is needed.
+At this moment there we have only data which were automatically generated using handcrafted SLU (HDC SLU) parser on the transcribed audio.
+In general, the quality of the automatic annotation is very good.

 The data can be prepared using the ``prapare_data.py`` script.
 It assumes that there exist the ``indomain_data`` directory with links to directories with ``asr_transcribed.xml`` files.
 Then it uses these files to extract transcriptions